Are you able to say “no” when asked to take on a new role, new project, or other requests for a big chunk of your time?

 If not a direct “No,” consider what questions you can ask to get more information and even offload existing tasks so you have the time and attention without sacrificing your personal life too much.

-What I have learned when assigned new work, is to ask some of these questions:
+I’ve learned that when I’m assigned new work, I need to ask myself the following questions: